Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 Learning through play

 Livestock is a multiplayer research tool that utilizes the human brain’s ability to subconsciously learn abstract and complex concepts.
-While it may appear to be another “Farmville”-style game, it’s actually based on the blockchain technology that supports cryptocurrencies.

 Symbolism

-In Livestock, core concepts of the blockchain are explained through symbolism.
 For example, Bitcoin, Ethereum and Dogecoin are replaced by wool, milk and bacon, while sheep, cow and pig represent hardware mining rigs.

 Using symbolism inside of the screens of the livestock application